-- Construction begun on the landward section of the outfall and is set to be completed in 2021/22. - We progressed a programme business case for our wastewater system to right-size future development of the system. - A contract was awarded for ground improvements to Bioreactor 2 and the construction contract will be awarded in late June 2021. - The design for Clarifier 3 was completed and is now out to tender. - Our strategic wastewater network model was calibrated and a network performance assessment has been carried out showing a well performing network. - Eastern and Western Corridor Wastewater studies have been completed and now inform the long-term investments needed to service growth in these areas. - These highlights are growth driven and provide for future city development and optimising the performance of the wastewater network to minimise spillages in the environment.
+- Construction begun on the landward section of the outfall and is set to be completed in 2021/22. - We progressed a programme business case for our wastewater system to right-size future development of the system. - A contract was awarded for ground improvements to Bioreactor 2 and the construction contract will be awarded in late June 2021. - The design for Clarifier 3 was completed and is now out to tender. - Our strategic wastewater network model was calibrated and a network performance assessment has been carried out showing a well performing network. - Eastern and Western Corridor Wastewater studies have been completed and now inform the long-term investments needed to service growth in these areas.

-2020/2021 Actual \$000's 2020/2021 Budget \$000's 2020/2021 Variance \$000's Key Variance Explanations for 2020 Key Variance Explanations for 2020 Te Maunga Wastewater Treatment Plant upgrade and outfall pipeline 8,395 19,382 (10,987) The extent and duration of commercial negotiations delayed the award of 3 physical works contracts resulting in a later than anticipated commencement of physical works.
-Delays in pipe manufacturing resulted in physical works delays to the upgrade of the effluent flume bypass, with unspent budget rephased into future years.
+2020/2021 Actual 2020/2021 Budget 2020/2021 Variance Key Variance Explanations for 2021 \$000's \$000's \$000's Te Maunga Wastewater Treatment Plant upgrade and outfall pipeline 8,395 19,382 (10,987) The extent and duration of commercial negotiations delayed the award of 3 physical works contracts resulting in a later than anticipated commencement of physical works.
 Eastern Corridor Trunk Wastewater 99 1,850 (1,751) LTP budget was developed from a high-level programme from the planning team during the early phase of the project.
 Programme now pushed out.
 Tauriko Bus Estate Capacity Improvements 1,516 3,000 (1,484) Original pump station design scope expanded to include a larger pump station incorporating additional catchments and flows.
 Additional design time resulted in a delay in Physical Works commencement.
-Wastewater Reticulation Renewals 3,011 5,030 (2,020) CIP Stimulus funding provided for 10 Wastewater Pump Renewals projects.
+Wastewater Reticulation Renewals 3,011 5,030 (2,020) CIP Stimulus funding provided for 10 Wastewater Pump Renewal projects.
 Core samples of the Meadowlands Rising Main show remaining life expectancy and replacement not required.
-Hold was placed on Wastewater works as the budget was committed for contingency allowance for the Elizabeth Street Upgrade Part of the budget utilised for wastewater rehabilitation project, unutilised budget carried forward to future year.
+Hold wa placed on Wastewater works as the budget was committed for contingency allowance for the Elizabeth Street Upgrade.
 Wastewater Reticulation Upgrades 673 2,600 (1,927) Mansels Access & Renewal of Wastewater Main construction deferred while hydraulic design analysis was undertaken to account for future growth.
-Wastewater Treatment Plant Renewals 303 563 (260)
+Wastewater Treatment Plant Renewals 303 563 (260) Contingencies and risk budgets associated with treatment plant renewals not required